In Memory of Wes and Frances Van Nattan

 The following photos were poster here in the past:

-Mom told be recently that, when Dad was pastor of Quartz Hill Baptist Church in the California High Desert, he would study all week for his sermons on Sunday.
+Mom told me after Dad passed on that, when Dad was pastor of Quartz Hill Baptist Church in the California High Desert, he would study all week for his sermons on Sunday.
 But, on Saturday night he stayed up all night praying and reading the Word of God.
 Today, Quartz Hill Baptist Church is still on the narrow way, using the old King James Bible, and zealous in soul winning.
 I fully believe this it the fruit of Dad's zeal.
 Dad always thought he was poor at Bible study, so he studied long hours.
 His low view of his abilities were the perfect vacuum into which the Holy Ghost poured his power.
 Oh my dear Lord Jesus, I want that power for what I do for you.

-long ago.
-Mom said that, as a young girl, she never felt the sting of the Great
+Frances long ago.
+Mom said that, as a young girl, she never felt the sting of the Great Depression because her Dad, Frank, though not rich, could always find work.
+People would hire her Dad in a flash because he was known to be so dependable.